docker-rpm-builder/docker-rpm-builder/README.md

 Builds done in such fashion are **highly reproducible** - if your build image already contains all the build dependencies, and you disable docker network, the same build input will always yield the same output.
-This does not mean that files would be 100% identical, there may be build-time changes depending e.g. on current time - but no external influence is possible.
+This does not mean that files would be 100% identical, there may be build-time changes depending e.g. on current time - but no external influence is possible (assuming that you're always using the same host kernel).

 ## Limitations